michaelfaerber/linked-crunchbase/README.md

 ## Instructions for Crawling CrunchBase
-Prerequisites: You need to have an API key from Crunchbase (either for research purposes or for commercial interests).
+__Prerequisites__: You need to have an API key from Crunchbase (either for research purposes or for commercial interests).
 New API keys can be requested [here](https://data.crunchbase.com/docs/license-agreement).

 ### Overview
 The following steps need to be performed: